Can Man Utd wonderkid Mejbri force his way into Solskjaer's plans? | Goal.com

 Manchester United always try to keep their most talented young players under wraps – not to create an air of mystery but to protect the player from the burden of expectation that comes with being tipped for the top.

-Take Mason Greenwood, he had been in and around the first team and had already made his debut before he was given any media commitments and even then, it was in-house.
+Take Mason Greenwood, for example: he had already made his debut before he was given any media commitments and even then, it was in-house.

-What the club want to avoid is comparisons to Cristiano Ronaldo or descriptions as United’s answer to Lionel Messi.
+What the club wanted to avoid was comparisons to Cristiano Ronaldo or talk of the teenager being United’s answer to Lionel Messi.

-When he arrived in Manchester from Monaco in the summer of 2019, he knew little English, aside from a handful of swear words, and was moving away from the country he had grown up in.
-A year on his English is said to be much improved and he has settled into life in the north west well.
+When he arrived in Manchester from Monaco in the summer of 2019, he knew little English – aside from a handful of swear words.
+A year on, his English is said to be much improved and he has settled well into life in the north west.

-He’s made the step up from Under-18 to U23 level seamlessly.
-Coach Neil Wood has a very young side this term and after just a handful of pre-season games and the opening fixture of the 2020-21 EFL Trophy it is clear Mejbri is going to be a standout after impressing the coaching staff.
+He’s also made the step up from Under-18 to U23 level seamlessly.
+Coach Neil Wood has a very young side this term and, after just a handful of pre-season games and the opening fixture of the 2020-21 EFL Trophy, it is clear Mejbri is going to be a standout player.

 His creativity and vision benefit United’s midfield and he can pull the strings in more of a playmaking role.
 His precise passing saw him pick up two assists as United swept away Salford at the Peninsula Stadium.